The High Cost of Living

-The High Cost of Living is a 2010 indie drama film starring Zach Braff, Isabelle Blais and Aimee Lee.
-Written and directed by Deborah Chow and set in Montreal, the film centers on a young, pregnant woman whose world falls apart when she loses her child in a hit and run accident due to her drug abuse and negligence.
+The High Cost of Living is a 2010 Canadian drama film starring Zach Braff, Isabelle Blais and Aimee Lee.
+Written and directed by Deborah Chow and set in Montreal, the film centers on a young, pregnant woman whose world falls apart when she is involved in a hit-and-run accident that forces her to carry her dead child until its birth, and a grief-stricken drug dealer whose life becomes intertwined with hers as both struggle to cope with loss, guilt, and the consequences of their choices.

 The film made its debut at the 2010 Toronto International Film Festival, and was released theatrically in April 2011.
 It won TIFF's award for Best Canadian First Feature Film.

 Plot

 Nathalie (Isabelle Blais) watches her life unravel after she loses her pregnancy due to a hit and run accident.
 She finds an unlikely protector in Henry (Zach Braff), a down and out guardian angel who has followed her thread.
 But Henry is not quite an angel, and she struggles to come to terms with the loss.

 Nathalie begins to rely on Henry, and even begins to love him.
 It becomes clear to Nathalie that he is a drug dealer, and she accepts this but tells him he should change his ways.

 Later, as Nathalie and the police are trying to find the man that hit her, it is revealed to be Henry.
 He then goes to her telling he will turn himself in because that is all he can give her since she cannot forgive him.
 To prove that he will he calls the detective and leaves his number.
 Earlier in the movie she asked him if he would accompany her when she gives birth to her stillborn, in the end he still goes.
 After the OR doors shut on him, the police return his call.